The Physician (2013 film)

-The Physician (Der Medicus) is a 2013 German historical drama film based on the novel of the same name by Noah Gordon.
+The Physician (Der Medicus) is a 2013 English-language German historical drama film based on the novel of the same name by Noah Gordon.
 The film, co-written and directed by Philipp Stölzl, focuses on an orphan from an 11th-century English town whose mother died of side sickness.
 The boy vows to study medicine and decides to travel to Persia.

 The film stars Tom Payne, Ben Kingsley (as physician Ibn Sina), Stellan Skarsgård, Olivier Martinez, and Emma Rigby in lead roles.

 Plot

 In medieval Europe, the Church is fighting against 'black magic'.
 The medical knowledge of Greek physicians like Hippocrates and Galen had been lost to the medicine of medieval Europe.
 In 11th-century England, travelling barber surgeons attempted to supply medical care to the ordinary population, often at the risk of the Church persecuting them for witchcraft.

 Robert Cole has an extraordinary gift, where he can sense when someone left untreated has a terminal illness.
 He notices this for the first time when he feels it as a little boy when his sick mother is dying of side sickness, a disease of which he was unaware.
 The young orphan joins an itinerant barber-surgeon who calls himself Barber.
 Barber teaches him the basics of medieval medicine, with services such as cupping therapy, bloodletting, and dental extraction.
 Even as an apprentice Rob recognizes the limitations of these simple practices.
 When Barber suffers from a cataract, Rob consults a Medicus for him.
 This Jewish doctor completely heals Barber of his cataracts.
 He learns a little bit of Jewish culture.
 He speaks with two children, Jesse and Benjamin.
 There, Rob sees for the first time a world map, and learns of the famous Ibn Sina, who teaches medicine in distant Kakuyid Persia.
 So he decides to train there to become a physician.
 During the Islamic Golden Age, the medicine in the medieval Islamic world is far more advanced than in Europe.
 The doctor, scientist and philosopher Ibn Sina teaches in Isfahan, the most important school for aspiring practitioners in the world at that time.

 Rob is told Christians are forbidden to enter Muslim lands while Jews are tolerated.
 Upon arriving in Egypt, Rob therefore circumcises himself and calls himself Jesse ben Benjamin, pretending to be a Jew (Rob is, in fact, a Christian).
 In a caravan he meets Rebecca who reads to him from a book about Aladdin and Sinbad the Sailor.
 The caravan experiences a sandstorm, so Rob almost dies.
 When, after arriving in Isfahan, he asks for admission to the hospital and school of Ibn Sina, he is rejected and thrown out and beaten by guards.
 Lying in the street with a cut and a concussion he is found by the Guardian, so then he is taken in as a patient.